cabforum/smime/SBR.md

 No stipulation.

-**Note**: Following Certificate issuance, a Certificate MAY be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
+**Note**: Following Certificate issuance, a Certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
 Therefore, Relying Parties SHOULD check the revocation status of all Certificates that contain a CDP or OCSP pointer.

 ### 4.9.7 CRL issuance frequency